kolodach/intervies/IDEAS.md

 - Flashcards.
 The chat will ahve a the ability to create a flash card for you based on the conversation.
 This will alow you to review you knowledge cards and be prepared.

+- Followup email to the user to complete the interview to view the score.

+- metrics for interiview evaluation failure
+- metric for interview evaluation latency